jonny166/secret-test/README.md

 # secret-test

-For a secret function, verify that secret(x) + secret(y) == secret(x+y) for all combinations of primes &lt; n
+For a secret function, verify that secret(x) + secret(y) == secret(x+y) for all combinations of primes &lt; n This program makes the assumption that n is small enough that the list of primes less than it will fit in a list in memory.

 ## Usage
 ```python